WildPetScience/Specification/PLAN.md

 present the data to users in a colourful, informative and entertaining fashion.
 This will involve the use of various web frameworks and javascript-powered presentation engines.

+It is predicated that the frontend will take approximately 40 hours to develop and test.

 ### MoveBank integration
 Nick will organise the processing and importation of data from public sources such as MoveBank.
 This will be delegated to team members depending on the workload and technical skills of each member.

+It is predicated that this will take 10-20 workhours to implement.

 ## Stuart
 **Analysis of movement data**